skohub-io/skohub-vocabs/README.md

 If you would like more support of hash URIs for SkoHub Vocabs, [please open an issue](https://github.com/skohub-io/skohub-vocabs/issues/new/choose).

+## Internationalization

+To determine the language displayed of the vocabulary the browser language is used.
+If the browser language is not present in the vocabulary a default language is chosen.
+If you want to link to a specific language, you can use a URL parameter: `?lang=de`.

 ## Set up

 ### Install Node.js